 The main purpose of this survey was to explore the experiences of MMS network members including their partner organisations in operationalizing the human rights-based approach in the field of sexual and reproductive health.
 The survey did not assess the extent to which the work of its members is human rights-based.
-Furthermore, the study is not intended to provide directly applicable recommendations or a toolbox how to apply a human rights-based approach but rather encourages elements of a rights focus in programming.
+Furthermore, the study is not intended to provide directly applicable recommendations or a toolbox how to apply a human rights-based approach but rather encourages NGOs to reflect on their projects alongside the analytical elements of a rights focus in programming.